soxueren/atsd/api/data/messages/insert.md

 * Message text and message tag values are case-sensitive and are stored as submitted.
 * Field values are trimmed of leading and trailing non-printable characters including tab, line feed, and space.
 * Primary key of the message is composed of type, source, entity, and time.
 Messages that have the same primary key but different values in other fields, such as message text or tags, are deduplicated by discarding all duplicates except one.
+* The number of message tags cannot exceed 1024.

 Date limits: